LaVie-environment/MultiLayered-Architechure/README.md

 Using a cloudinit_config data source to create the launch template's user data.
 The launch template bundles together user data, the MI ID, and other metadata

+The result of the templatefile function is passed into the cloudinit_config data source and then used to configure the aws_template resource.
+The templatefile function accepts two arguments: a path and a variable object.